RPA Was Built for Clicks. The AP Inbox Requires Comprehension.

 No statement reconciliation capability

 The difference isn't whether there's an LLM involved.
-It's whether the entire system was built around the specific problem of vendor communication, with domain expertise, quality controls, a purpose-built review experience for your AP team, and human oversight designed in from day one.
+It's whether the entire system was built around the specific problem of the healthcare AP inbox, with domain expertise, quality controls, a purpose-built review experience for your AP team, and human oversight designed in from day one.

 Side by Side Comparison

-How RPA bots and Auxtri compare across the dimensions that matter for vendor communication.
+How RPA bots and Auxtri compare across the dimensions that matter for healthcare AP inbox work.

 What it automates